Thursday, 9 July 2015

 We were in no hurry, as it was a short day’s walk and the weather was cool, but at about eight o’clock we set off along the towpath.

-Although the Canal de Berry is declassified and is not used by pleasure boats, it is nevertheless very pretty.
+Although the Canal de Berry is declassified and no longer used by pleasure boats, it is nevertheless very pretty.

-The first part was beside the lower gardens of the Château of Mehun, now a public park with lawns, seats, lakes and little bridges over the Yèvre.
+Our first steps was beside the lower gardens of the Château of Mehun, now a public park with lawns, seats, lakes and little bridges over the Yèvre.

 One of the round towers of the castle could be seen through the treetops.